Gonkalos/TVtracker/Backend/README.md

 ---

-## Getting Started

-### Installation
+## Installation

 - Ensure that you have the latest versions of Python3 and MySQL globally installed in your computer.

 > If you are running macOS, make sure to set Python3 and pip3 as default.

-- To install all dependencies go to /Backend/Utils and run the following command:
+- To install all dependencies go to `/Backend/Utils` and run the following command:
 ```
 pip install -r requirements.txt
 ```

-### Preparation
+## Getting Started

-- To set the global variables go to /Backend/Utils and create a file configs.py with the following syntax:
+The server is configured via the `configs.py` file in `/Backend/Utils`.
+Create this file with the following syntax:

 ```
 # OMDb API
 OMDB_API_URL = 'http://www.omdbapi.com/'